 - Providing crisis support for those unable to afford funerals

-- Empowering people to manage money, improve resilience or cook at home
+- Empowering people to manage money and improve resilience

 - Running the UK’s first dedicated supported housing project for young carers

 We believe that people in poverty are the real poverty experts and our approach reflects this, working with people in an empowering and holistic way.